Share via

 With this policy, you can specify a safety stock to compensate for changes in supply or to meet a sudden demand.
 The lot-for-lot policy can also include a dampener period and dampener quantity to reduce order scheduling.

 Together with the Rescheduling Period field, the Lot Accumulation Period field contributes to defining the reorder cycle.
-From the date of the first demand, all demands are accumulated in the next lot accumulation period into one supply order on the date of the first demand.
-Demand that is outside the lot accumulation period is not covered by the supply order.
+From the date of the first demand, the system accumulates all demands in the next lot accumulation period into one supply order on the date of the first demand.
+Demand that is outside the lot accumulation period isn't covered by the supply order.

 Because the supply order quantity is based on the actual demand, it can make sense to use order modifiers: